elchs/LetoDBf/Readme.txt

       Pass_for_Manage = 0      -    if 1, user authentication is necessary to use management functions,
                                     e.g. run the monitor console [ Leto_mggetinfo() ]
       Pass_for_Data = 0        -    if 1, user authentication is necessary to have write access to the data;
+      Server_User =                 The Unix/ Linux username from whom UID and GUI are fetched for __LINUX_DAEMON__.
+                                    Have precedence over following two options, if username is given and exists.
       Server_UID = 0                The User-ID and Group-ID for the Linux server to run as daemon.
       Server_GID = 0                Your DBF tables will get this IDs, important for choosing the correct access rights.
                                     Default is empty, then this will be the U-ID and G-ID who started the server.